Sirtuin 1: Interactions

-Sirtuin 1 has been shown to interact with HEY2, PGC1-alpha, ERR-alpha, and AIRE.
-Mir-132 microRNA has been reported to interact with Sirtuin 1 mRNA, so as to reduce protein expression.
-This has been linked to insulin resistance in the obese.
+Sirtuin 1 has been shown in vitro to interact with ERR-alpha and AIRE.

 Human Sirt1 has been reported having 136 direct interactions in interactomic studies involved in numerous processes.

-Both SIRT1 and PARP1 have a roughly equal affinity for the NAD+ that both enzymes require for activity.
-But DNA damage can increase levels of PARP1 more than 100-fold, leaving little NAD+ for SIRT1.

-Sir2
+Yeast homolog

-Sir2 (whose homolog in mammals is known as SIRT1) was the first gene of the sirtuin genes to be found.
+Sir2 (whose homolog in mammals is known as SIRT1) was the first of the sirtuin genes to be found.
 It was found in budding yeast, and, since then, members of this highly conserved family have been found in nearly all organisms studied.
 Sirtuins are hypothesized to play a key role in an organism's response to stresses (such as heat or starvation) and to be responsible for the lifespan-extending effects of calorie restriction.

 The three letter yeast gene symbol Sir stands for Silent Information Regulator while the number 2 is representative of the fact that it was the second SIR gene discovered and characterized.

 In the roundworm, Caenorhabditis elegans, Sir-2.1 is used to denote the gene product most similar to yeast Sir2 in structure and activity.